rokka-io/rokka-site/source/_references/20-videos.md

 rokka has some support for streaming videos, also adaptive for different bitrates and screensizes (depending on the used player).
 It doesn't support re-encoding or re-sizing of videos yet, so you have to generate and upload all the wanted resolutions/bitrates.
 If there's demand for automatic encoding/resizing, we're happy to look into it.

-Currently we only support the mp4 video format, support for other formats would be possible, 'though.
+Currently we only support the MP4 video format, support for other formats would be possible, 'though.

+If you want to work with animated GIFs as source image, see [the rendering animated GIFs chapter](./render.html#rendering-animated-gifs).

 ## Uploading videos